BigTokDetect: A Clinically-Informed Vision-Language Modeling Framework for Detecting Pro-Bigorexia Videos on TikTok: Classifying Multimodal Pro-Bigorexia Content via VLMs

 \section{Classifying Multimodal Pro-Bigorexia Content via VLMs}

 To develop an automated detection system for pro-bigorexia content, we apply SOTA VLMs to this challenging multimodal classification task.
-We leverage both commercial and open-source VLMs through zero-shot prompting, few-shot learning, and fine-tuning approaches to achieve high performance in identifying subtle pro-bigorexia behaviors across video, audio, and text modalities.
+We leverage both proprietary and open-source VLMs through zero-shot prompting, few-shot learning, and finetuning approaches to achieve high performance in identifying subtle pro-bigorexia behaviors across video, audio, and text modalities.